v 3.7.web 2025

 The formidable Austrian Coffeehouse or Old Vienna chessmen, are something of a fusion between the Biedermeier and Staunton patterns, although auction houses seem to use Coffeehouse as more of a catch all for any non-Staunton Central European patterns.

 These became the typical chessmen for games in Vienna and Central Europe from the late 19th until the middle of the 20th Century, when Staunton gradually overtook them.
-The kings and queens have gear-like crowns.
+The kings and Queens have gear-like crowns.
 Bishop mitres are usually opposite coloured.

 Carlsbad 1929